 In general, HOME and HTF activities need multiple sources of funds and years to complete, so HOME and HTF activities planned for in PY2020 will produce results in future program years.
 The results achieved during PY2020 are based on the commitments of prior years' HOME and HTF fund allocations.

-The HOME CHDO reserve requirement continues to present challenges.
-Even with the two-year planning period in HHFDC's HOME rotation, preparing for CHDO projects is difficult due to the limited number of CHDOs statewide.
-The County of Maui received a Waiver of the PY2020 CHDO requirement and used its CHDO funds for a new COVID-19 Tenant Based Rental Assistance program to serve the County of Maui.
-HHFDC continues to field inquiries and provide information to nonprofit developers on becoming a CHDO.
+Historically, the HOME CHDO reserve requirement has presented challenges.
+Even with the two-year planning period in HHFDC's HOME rotation, preparing for CHDO projects has been difficult due to the limited number of CHDOs statewide.
+For PY2020, HHFDC implemented HOME program waivers authorized by HUD to eliminate the CHDO set-aside requirement.
+Funds of \$450,000, originally set aside for CHDO activities, were used as regular HOME funds by the County of Maui to establish a COVID-19 temporary Tenant Based Rental Assistance program for lower-income households experiencing significant income loss.
+Results from this program will be reported in a future CAPER.